sudeepghatak/XamarinProject/README.md

-This is a hobby project I worked on after attending a Xamarin event.
+This was a hobby project I worked on after attending a Xamarin event.

 The project includes two Visual studio projects: